-A small-volume debris flow from the 2021 Dixie Fire burn area impacted the Village at Highlands Ranch campground in June 2022.
+A runoff-induced debris flow in the 2021 Dixie Fire burn area covered a portion of Highway 70 and sent sediment and debris into the North Fork of the Feather River.
 Click the image to view the entire scene.
 Photo credit: Don Lindsay, CGS.

 Wildfire reduces vegetation and can alter soil properties, dramatically increasing rainfall runoff on steep terrain.